What is a TPLO?

 - “The TPLO plate can cause cancer”.
 One specific TPLO plate was linked to a few cases of bone cancer.
 This plate has been discontinued many years ago.
 I have never used it.
 Cancer caused by a metal plate is extraordinarily rare.

-- “TPLO is only for small dogs”.
+- “TPLO is only for large dogs”.
 Not true, some small dogs (including Westies & Cairn Terriers) are notorious for having a very steep angle at the top of the shin bone.
 This is best corrected by a TPLO.

 How do people feel after their dog gets a TPLO?